 The executive order mandates four hours of out-of-cell time per day for people in the general population and limits isolated confinement to fifteen consecutive days—much longer than the three days allowed by the PROTECT Act, but still within the guidelines of the United Nations’ Mandela Rules for the Treatment of Prisoners.
 However, it allows correctional officers to suspend its out-of-cell time requirements in “extraordinary circumstances,” which it defines broadly as “a serious incident resulting in a lockdown” of all or part of a facility.

 According to individuals held at Cheshire Correctional Institution, officers there have used this exception to keep people locked in their cells for days at a time, without the opportunity to even shower or use the phone.
-James*, who is currently incarcerated at Cheshire, told Solitary Watch that the facility was locked down for twenty-four hours a day “at least one day out of the week and sometimes the entire weekend” in November, and for each of the three days leading up to both Christmas and New Year’s Day.
+Jackson, who is currently incarcerated at Cheshire, told Solitary Watch that the facility was locked down for twenty-four hours a day “at least one day out of the week and sometimes the entire weekend” in November, and for each of the three days leading up to both Christmas and New Year’s Day.

 “You come out Friday first shift, then Friday second shift, you don’t come out.
 You don’t come out Saturday, you don’t come out Sunday, and then you come out Monday morning,” said Michael Braham, who was released from Cheshire last year.

-In his letter to Solitary Watch, James said that officers were attributing the lockdowns to staff shortages caused by COVID-19 and to the necessity of minimizing COVID-19 infection in the incarcerated population.
+In his letter to Solitary Watch, Jackson said that officers were attributing the lockdowns to staff shortages caused by COVID-19 and to the necessity of minimizing COVID-19 infection in the incarcerated population.
 But he also suggested that some of the staff shortages may have been the result of coordinated efforts by prison staff.
 “Officers with unused sick days… will coordinate to use those sick days—even though they are not sick—to create a staff shortage,” he wrote.